chrisbog/sdwan-uptime/README.md

 * **serveraddress** - Represents the ip address of the vManage server
 * **username** -  username of the login credentials on the vManage server
 * **password** - password of the login credentials on the vManage server
+* **format** - format of the output.
+If the value is *seconds* then it will display the uptime date in seconds format.
+If it is anything else, it will display in text notation.

 ### python
 This demo example is based on Python 3.7 and was tested successfully under that version.